ABOUT THE ART

 I am an artist living in Brooklyn, and I've been here for 20 years.
-Before that I moved around quite a bit, working and/or studying in Baltimore, Boston, Santa Fe, Chicago, Rome and Philadelphia, more or less in that order, and worked as well in Italy for several extended periods.
+Before that I moved around quite a bit, working and/or studying in Baltimore, Boston, Santa Fe, Chicago, Rome and Philadelphia, more or less in that order.
 I studied film and art history at UMBC in Baltimore but left school before finishing a degree to pursue painting.
-Later, I earned an MA in Liberal Education from St. John's College in Santa Fe, and an MFA from the Tyler School of Art in Philadelphia.
+Later, I earned an MA in Liberal Education from St. John's College in Santa Fe, and an MFA from the Tyler School of Art in Rome and Philadelphia, and I have returned to Italy for extended periods to work.
 I have exhibited my work since 1990.
 My résumé is below if you would like more details.

 Solo and two-person exhibitions

 2000 Antigone, Alice K. Rogers Gallery of St. John’s University, Collegeville, Minnesota.
 Selected group exhibitions

 2018 Falling Forward, The Factory, LIC Arts Open, Long Island City, New York.

 2018 Summer Exhibition, curated by Grace Lerner and Richard Mazda, The Factory, LIC Arts Open, Long Island City, New York.

 2016 The Persistent Nature of Urgency, curated by Lowell Boyers and Jeff Quinn, Mayson Gallery, New York, New York.

 2011 Close Encounters, Gallery 51, Massachusetts College of Liberal Arts, North Adams, Massachusetts.